Pavilion Info & Options Check out the Pavilion Options and Features We Offer.

 Can I customize the pavilion design?

-LCB is able to fully customize any of our structures; however, we can typically only offer this to a small number of customers per year.
+LCB is able to fully customize any of our structures; however, this can typically only be offered to a small number of customers per year.
 Smaller levels of customization are more readily available.
-The amount of jobs is dependent on our lead time.
+The amount of custom jobs is dependent on the lead time.

 If customization is requested, the following Design Phase process can be expected: